Family evacuates meth contaminated home

 MAPLE VALLEY, Washington --A Washington couple was quick to pack out of their new home after they discovered it was contaminated with crystal meth.

-"(We) feel like we completely lucked out buying this house because it's hard to buy houses nowadays," said Amanda Gates.
+"(We) feel like we completely lucked out buying this house because it's hard to buy houses nowadays," Amanda Gates told KIRO.

 But, 10 days later, they packed up their boxes and couldn't be out fast enough.